Shashi0989/Pythia/R.md

-(kept independently per-file rather than imported from a shared module, per the project's stated goal of not restructuring the existing architecture), extended with the same eight lepton-level `dPhi_*` entries described in §4. `CORR_PAIRS` is a separate list of raw kinematic branch pairs (e.g. `(W_eta, Z_eta)`) used specifically by the 2D correlation/joint-density analyses — a distinct list because those functions inherently work on two variables at once, not one.
+(kept independently per-file rather than imported from a shared module, per the project's stated goal of not restructuring the existing architecture), extended with the same eight lepton-level `dPhi_*` entries described in §4 — and, like the other scripts, every non-raw entry in it is derived in Python from raw branches rather than read pre-computed off the tree. `CORR_PAIRS` is a separate list of raw kinematic branch pairs (e.g. `(W_eta, Z_eta)`) used specifically by the 2D correlation/joint-density analyses — a distinct list because those functions inherently work on two variables at once, not one.

 ### `_paired_ns` / `discover` / `load`

-Same file-discovery and branch-loading logic as `Compare.py`, adapted to this script's needs (e.g. `_paired_ns` specifically finds every N for which both an SPS and a DPS file exist, since every analysis here needs a matched pair).
+Same file-discovery and raw-branch-loading-plus-derivation logic as `Compare.py`, adapted to this script's needs (e.g. `_paired_ns` specifically finds every N for which both an SPS and a DPS file exist, since every analysis here needs a matched pair).

 ### The `analysis_*` functions — one per statistical test